About

 Since therapists have different styles, I’d like to share more about how I approach counseling.

 I enjoy working collaboratively with clients.
-We are on the same team, working together toward your goals.
+We’re on the same team, working together toward your goals.

 As we continue working together, your feedback will help us make adjustments as we go.

-I believe that therapy does not have to be long term to be helpful.
+Sometimes therapy is long term, over the course of years.
+But shorter to medium term therapy can also be helpful.
 My hope is that clients gain skills that are useful after we stop meeting.

 I genuinely enjoy my work as a counselor, and I think so highly of my clients.
 It’s an honor to be a part of their lives as they seek to better understand themselves, grow in self-acceptance, and take action toward their goals.